Execution Model#

 A global object that is defined at the time of compilation or launch.

-For example ct.int16(5) + 2 will create a strictly typed int16 constant 7.
+ct.int16(5) + 2 produces a strictly typed int16 constant 7.

-the regular type promotion rules apply.
+with the regular type promotion rules applied.

-For example, ct.int16(5) + ct.int32(7) will create a strictly typed int32 constant 12.
+For example, ct.int16(5) + ct.int32(7) produces a strictly typed int32

 Constant Embedding#

-All uses of the parameter shall act as if they were replaced by the literal value of the parameter.
+Every use of the parameter behaves as if replaced by its literal value.

 Constant Type Hints#